Johnny Mnemonic (film): Reception

-The film holds an 18% approval rating on Rotten Tomatoes from 38 reviews, with an average rating of 4.1/10.
-The website's consensus reads, "As narratively misguided as it is woefully miscast, Johnny Mnemonic brings the '90s cyberpunk thriller to inane new whoas – er, lows."
-On Metacritic, the film has a score of 36/100 based on 25 reviews, which the site terms "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Variety's Todd McCarthy called the film "high-tech trash" and likened it to a video game.
 Roger Ebert, the film critic for the Chicago Sun-Times, gave the film two stars out of four and called it "one of the great goofy gestures of recent cinema".
 Owen Gleiberman of Entertainment Weekly rated it C− and called it "a slack and derivative future-shock thriller".
 Conversely, Mick LaSalle of the San Francisco Chronicle described it as "inescapably a very cool movie", and Marc Savlov wrote in The Austin Chronicle that the film works well for both Gibson fans and those unfamiliar with his work.
 Writing in The New York Times, Caryn James called the film "a disaster in every way" and said that despite Gibson's involvement, the film comes off as "a shabby imitation of Blade Runner and Total Recall".

 McCarthy said that the film's premise is its "one bit of ingenuity", but the plot, which he called likely to disappoint Gibson's fans, is simply an excuse for "elaborate but undramatic and unexciting computer-graphics special effects".
-Ebert also called the plot an excuse for the special effects, and the conceit of having to deliver important information while avoiding enemy agents struck him as "breathtakingly derivative".
-Ebert furthermore felt that hiring a data courier instead of transmitting encrypted data over the internet makes no sense outside the artificiality of a film.
+Ebert's review mirrored this view.
+Sending a courier to physically deliver important information while avoiding enemy agents struck him as "breathtakingly derivative" and illogical outside the artificiality of a film when the internet is available.
 In his review for the Los Angeles Times, Peter Rainer wrote that the film, when stripped of the cyberpunk atmosphere, is recycled from noir fiction, and LaSalle viewed it more positively as "a hard-boiled action story using technology as its backdrop".
 Savlov called it "an updated D.O.A.", and Ebert said the film's plot could have worked in any genre and been set in any time period.